What Is Hirschsprung Disease?

 - Colostomy: removing just a section of the colon

 The child's stool passes through the stoma into a bag that is connected to it, which needs to be emptied several times a day.
-This allows the lower part of the colon to heal before the second surgery.
+This allows the child to recuperate from enterocolitis or improve their nutrition before the second surgery.

 In the second surgery: